henrisuurorg/userjourneys-commerce-demo/README.md

 1.  **Part One:** Using only the source code, run the application to find and fix as many bugs as possible.
 2.  **Part Two:** Using a provided list of known bugs, fix as many as you can.

-Got it.
-Here is the updated version with the mention of documentation.

 ---